prody/ProDy/doc/examples/dynamics/pca/pca_xray_visualization.rst

 We will save PCA and ANM data in NMD format.
 NMWiz can read and visualize multiple NMD files at once.
 Interested user is referred to NMWiz documentation for more information.
-NMD files are saved as follows using :func:`writeNMD` functions:
+NMD files are saved as follows using :func:`~.writeNMD` functions:

 >>> writeNMD('p38_pca.nmd', pca[:3], ref_chain)
 'p38_pca.nmd'